Don’t let bruxism destroy your teeth. Our medispa has all of the latest non surgical treatments to correct teeth grinding, including muscle relaxants.

 What causes the teeth to grind?

-The exact cause of excessive teeth grinding is unknown, however it is likely a combination of physical, psychological and genetic factors.
+The exact cause of this condition is unknown, however it is likely a combination of physical, psychological and genetic factors.

 Awake bruxism is likely the result of anxiety, stress or frustration.
 Oftentimes, teeth grinding is an unconscious coping strategy or a habit during deep concentration.
 Other factors that may be related to bruxism include dental problems, such as an abnormal bite or crooked teeth, or sleep problems, such as apnea or snoring.

-There are a number of factors that may increase your risk of excessive teeth grinding.
+There are a number of factors that may increase your risk of this condition.
 These include:

 - Age – bruxism is more common in younger children.

-- Medications and other substances – teeth grinding can be a side effect of psychiatric medications.
+- Medications and other substances – this condition can be a side effect of psychiatric medications.
 Smoking, alcohol consumption and recreational drug use can also increase the risk of bruxism.

 - Family history – bruxism tends to occur in families.

-- Other disorders – teeth grinding is often associated with a number of mental health and medical disorders, such as dementia, epilepsy, Parkinson’s disease and ADHD.
+- Other disorders – this condition is often associated with a number of mental health and medical disorders, such as dementia, epilepsy, Parkinson’s disease and ADHD.

 Are you concerned by the effect that bruxism may have on your health?
 After all, excessive teeth grinding can lead to a number of dental and other health problems.
 Here at Dr Anh’s Medispa, we offer injectable treatments to prevent continued teeth grinding.